-Net income for the year is equal to the amount of interest, arrears, dividends, premiums, bonuses, and directors' fees, as well as all income relating to the securities held in the sub-fund's portfolio, plus income from temporary cash holdings, less management fees and borrowing costs.
+Net income for the financial year is equal to the amount of interest, arrears, dividends, bonuses and dividends, directors' fees and all income relating to the securities in the SICAV's portfolio, plus income from temporary cash holdings, less management fees and borrowing costs, plus or minus the balance of the income equalisation account.

-- 1) net income for the year, plus retained earnings, and plus or minus the income equalisation account; - 2) realised capital gains, net of charges, minus realised capital losses, net of expenses recognised for the year, plus net capital gains of the same nature recognised in prior years that were not distributed or accumulated, minus or plus the capital gains equalisation account.
+1) net income for the year plus retained earnings and the balance of the equalisation account, minus interim dividends paid on net income for the year;

+2) realised capital gains, net of charges, minus realised capital losses, net of expenses recognised for the year, minus interim dividends paid on net realised capital gains or losses for the year, plus net capital gains of the same nature recognised in prior years that were not distributed or accumulated, minus or plus the balance of the capital gains equalisation account.

-The amounts indicated in points 1) and 2) above may be accumulated and/or distributed and/or retained, independently of each other, in whole or in part, according to the procedures described below.
+The amounts indicated in points 1) and 2) may be distributed independently of each other, in whole or in part, in accordance with the procedures described below.

 Amounts available for distribution must be paid within a maximum period of five months after the year-end.